papimenon/docs/docs/pages/how-to-guides/mas-creation-tutorial/mas-tutorial.md

 In this section, we will explore how to handle inputs and outputs effectively within the workflow.
 Managing the flow of data between agents allows to maintain the integrity of the process.

-To achieve this, we not only added the **I/O Mapper**, a powerful tool that automatically transforms outputs from one node to match the input requirements of the next using an LLM, but also **introduced additional nodes** to demonstrate how to perform **manual mapping**.
-This combination showcases both automated and manual approaches handle the state within the application.
+To achieve this, we not only add the **I/O Mapper**, a powerful tool that automatically transforms outputs from one node to match the input requirements of the next using an LLM, but also **introduce additional nodes** to demonstrate how to perform **manual mapping**.
+This combination showcases both automated and manual approaches to handle the state within the application.

-### Why Use I/O Mapper?

 > **What is I/O Mapper?**\
 > I/O Mapper is a component that ensures compatibility between agents by **transforming outputs to meet the input requirements** of subsequent agents.
 It addresses both **format-level** and **semantic-level** compatibility by leveraging an LLM to perform tasks such as: